MicroEJ/docs/DeviceDeveloperGuide/ui/display/display.rst

 optional functions are available in ``LLDISPLAY_EXTRA.h`` file (see :ref:`LLDISPLAY-EXTRA-API-SECTION`).
 These functions are not automatically call by the display module.
-The display module must be configured during the MicroEJ platform construction specifying which hardware accelerator to use.
+The display module must be configured during the MicroEJ Platform construction specifying which hardware accelerator to use.
 It uses the property ``hardwareAccelerator`` in ``display/display.properties`` file to select a hardware accelerator (see :ref:`section_display_installation`).